West Kent Pulmonary Fibrosis Support Group

 The Big Community Sing - Thursday 21 June 2018

-Choirs, quartets, rock and acapella groups and glee clubs are invited to showcase their musical talents at the ‘Big Community Sing’ concert next summer.
+Choirs, quartets, rock and acapella groups and glee clubs are to showcase their musical talents at the ‘Big Community Sing’ concert this summer.

 This event takes place at the Stag Theatre in Sevenoaks on Thursday 21 June from 7pm.